We found the best early Black Friday deals at Amazon | CNN Underscored

 It feels like we just wrapped on the Prime Early Access Sale, but now we’re facing another major event with discounts on thousands of items spanning every category imaginable: Black Friday is here, and Amazon is offering even more great deals on everything you missed the first time around.

 Whether you’re a seasoned shopper with lists galore or a first-timer just dipping your toes into this major deals holiday, as long as you’re a Prime member you’ll find discounts on almost everything today.
-Think everyday appliances, clothing, tech, beauty and more, plus holiday deals so you can save as you check off everyone’s wish list.
+Think clothing, tech, beauty and more, plus holiday deals so you can save as you check off everyone’s wish list.
+Plus, stock up on everyday essentials and save 25%.

 Since sifting through thousands of on-sale products is not for the faint of heart, we’ve done the heavy lifting and found the best deals Amazon has to offer today (we’re talking all-time low prices on tons of our top picks).
 Below, we’ve sorted them into categories for your convenience.